Codelco aims to reach deal with Anglo by July 17

-SANTIAGO Codelco CODEL.UL, the world's No. 1 copper producer, aims to reach a deal to solve a dispute with global miner Anglo American Plc (AAL.L) before the companies' negotiation window closes on July 17th, Chairman Gerardo Jofre said on Friday.
+SANTIAGO Codelco CODEL.UL, the world's No. 1 copper producer, aims to reach a deal with global miner Anglo American Plc (AAL.L) before the miners' negotiation window closes on July 17th, Chairman Gerardo Jofre said on Friday.

-When asked by Reuters whether the mining companies were inclined to extend a self-imposed deadline for the talks for a second time, Jofre told reporters "No ...
+When asked by Reuters whether the miners were inclined to extend a self-imposed deadline for the talks for a second time, Jofre said "No ...
 We're trying to do it within the given time frame."

-The mining firms appear poised to clinch a deal to solve their multibillion-dollar, three-continental dispute over Anglo's south-central Chilean copper assets.
+The miners appear poised to clinch a deal to solve their multibillion-dollar, three-continental dispute over Anglo's south-central Chilean copper assets.
 They announced on May 22 they had asked for a suspension of their legal fight.

 The companies have maintained a strict silence around the confidential talks, but the alternative floated most commonly in the industry involves state-owned Codelco buying 24.5 percent of the assets and receiving some sort of compensation.

-Anglo's head of copper John MacKenzie declined to comment on the talks.

-He, Jofre and other mining executives were attending a ceremony at the presidential palace to launch the first blasting operations to transform Codelco's century-old Chuquicamata copper mine into an underground operation.

-The dispute between Codelco and Anglo centres on an option agreement dating to 1978.
+The dispute between Codelco and Anglo centers on an option agreement dating to 1978.

 Codelco said in October it would exercise the option to buy a 49 percent stake in Anglo American Sur (AAS) when the option window opened in January.